extric99/Hackintosh-Gigabyte-Z390-GAMING-X-i9-9900k-5700XT/README.md

 ## Disable CFG Lock

-Diable CFG Lock (MSR 0x5C1) in BIOS via modified GRUB Shell, follow the guide [HERE] (https://www.tonymacx86.com/threads/gigabyte-z390-m-gaming-build-with-working-nvram.291193)
+Disable CFG Lock (MSR 0x5C1) in BIOS via modified GRUB Shell, follow the guide [HERE] (https://www.tonymacx86.com/threads/gigabyte-z390-m-gaming-build-with-working-nvram.291193)

 Credits pastrychef

 Unlock MSR (NVRAM will not work with locked MSR) <-This value is ONLY for the Gigabyte Z390 M Gaming or Gaming X!!